seolhalee/seolhalee.github.io/portfolio.md

 > Places are socially constructed, in relation of experiences, knowledge, and interactions in physical and digital spaces.
 <p><br></p>

-### What Politics Can Social Media Play in Urban Development: A Case Study of an Anti-redevelopment Movement in Euljiro Street in Seoul
+### The Shape of Discourse in Urban Movements through the Lens of Social Media: a Case Study of the Anti-Redevelopment Movement in South Korea

-_Master's thesis, Working Paper, 2019-2021_
+_Master's thesis, Georgia Tech, 2019-2021_
 <p>In this study, I examine the use and impact of social media in an anti-redevelopment movement ongoing in an old manufacturing district called ‘Euljiro’ in Seoul, South Korea.
-I used a mixed approach, combining in-depth interviews and social media text analysis to capture the different perceptions posed on the area by different groups and to figure out the impact of social media activities on community building and public discourse.
-Read the current<a href = "pdf/ThesisAbstract.pdf"> abstract</a></p>
+I used a mixed approach, combining interviews and social media text analysis to investigate how activists and citizens mobilized and shaped the discourse around the redevelopment project online.
+Read the <a href = "https://aag-annualmeeting.secure-platform.com/a/solicitations/19/sessiongallery/3472/application/10246"> accepted in 2022 American Association of Geographers Annual Meeting.
 <div class="img-container">
   <img id = "img1" src="/images/euljirocapture.PNG" width="70%">
 </div>